 What kind of employment services does Foothills Gateway, Inc. provide?

-There are two successful service models offered through FGI’s supported employment program: mobile crew employment services and individual employment services.
-The former offers a highly structured work environment, while the latter program involves FGI staff working with participants to ensure success at a job by assisting and consulting with both the business and the individual to encourage a productive vocational experience.
+There is one successful service model offered through FGI’s supported employment program: mobile crew employment services and individual employment services.
+Individual employment services pairs FGI staff working with participants to ensure success at a job by assisting and consulting with both the business and the individual to encourage a productive vocational experience.

 What do people do with the wages they earn through employment?